giavinh79/portfolio-new/README.md

 4. Incorporate nextjs v.10 image optimizations
    https://nextjs.org/blog/next-10
 5. Disabled buttons on featured projects page for mobile navs
-6. Use getStaticProps for initializing project pages
+6. Dates
-7. Dates
+7. Storybook?
-8. For fixing accessibility, change header tags on projects on homepage to p tags
-9. Maybe add storybook or add alias importing?
-10. Convert to typescript
+8. Convert to typescript
-11. Fix some image sizes for projects so they are all aligned
+9. Fix some image sizes for projects so they are all aligned
+10. Convert all icons into SVGs